 If you’re looking for more dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

-Yield: 12 mini meatloaves (2 Freestyle points each)
+Yield: 12 mini meatloaves (2 points each for blue, green and purple)

 - 1 lb.
 95% lean ground beef